-Oregon Family Law & Estate Planning FAQs
+Salem Oregon Family Law and Estate Planning

 When you are confronted with a family law issue, it can be difficult to know where to turn.
 At Litowich Law in Salem, our team is dedicated to helping you through this process and achieving a successful resolution to your legal matter.
 The following are some of the frequently asked questions we encounter.
 Of course, everyone's situation is unique, and nothing can replace the personalized advice you receive from a lawyer.
 To schedule an initial consultation, call us at 503-419-6422 or contact us online.

 Do I need to show "fault," such as proof of adultery, in order to get a divorce in Oregon?